 Ingredients

-- Sweet Braided Easter Bread with Raisins
+- Use the Sweet Braided Easter Bread recipe

-- 1 ½ lbs. - fresh or frozen cherries
+- 1 ½ lbs. cherries fresh or frozen

-- Olive oil for greasing working surface
+- olive oil for greasing working surface

-- 1 large – egg
+- 1 egg large

 Instructions